 Whatever the circumstances, don't give up!
 The sadness that endures attracts more problems to your life and becomes exhausting, transforming into a depression.

-The author, Sarah Knight, exemplifies in her book "Calm the F*ck Down", the feeling of anger, telling an episode she lived with her husband at the airport in Mexico City.
+The author Sarah Knight exemplifies the feeling of anger, telling an episode she lived with her husband at the airport in Mexico City.

 After she had forgotten the ticket to get on the flight, her husband, frustrated, before the possibility of her not being able to return home, externalized this feeling in the form of anger, and lost patience with airline employees.